The All-in-One Digital Signature and Audio-Visual Call Platform Gaining Rapid Adoption

 The certificate enables Secured Signing’s notaries to market themselves to potential customers, title companies, signing agencies, and mortgage lenders as proficient notaries.

-Suzanne Feinberg, Co-founder and General Manager of AZ Roving Notary, and Secured Signing Notary user, is the first person in the world to get certified on the Secured Signing remote online notary (RON) platform having successfully completed the Notary Certification program.
+Suzanne Feinberg, Co-founder and General Manager of AZ Roving Notary and a Secured Signing Notary user, is the first person in the world to get certified on the Secured Signing remote online notary (RON) platform having successfully completed the Notary Certification program.

-Secured Signing for Notary Remote Online Notarization (RON) is now MISMO certified
+Secured Signing Remote Online Notarization (RON) is now MISMO certified

 MISMO has issued guidelines and best practices for Remote Online Notarizations of real-estate documents, and Secured signing, who is MISMO compliant, supports those recommendations.